-Advancements in deep learning architectures and larger data sets lead to the development of GPT (Generative Pre-trained Transformer).
+Advancements in deep learning architectures and larger datasets lead to the development of GPTs (generative pretrained transformers).

 Google introduces BERT (Bidirectional Encoder Representations from Transformers), which is a big leap in architecture and paves the way for future large language models.